When you’re out playing with your ATV in the mud, a tire de-beading from the rim will put a quick stop to your weekend fun.

 The added weight is not always a downside, but you should know that these wheels generally weigh quite a bit more than conventional wheels.

-The inner and outer ring combined, plus the small pile of bolts, will add up quite a bit.
+The inner and outer rings combined, plus the small pile of bolts, will add up quite a bit.

-Properly balancing a beadlock wheel is close to impossible, even when the wheels are brand new.
+Properly balancing a beadlock wheel is nearly impossible, even when the wheels are brand new.
 You may manage to get them decent, but some vibration is to be expected in any case.

-You will also get dirt trapped between and behind the locking rings as you ride, making the ATV pretty much useless on the trails where speeds are higher.
-The whole bike will vibrate increasingly more violent as you catch speed.
+As you ride, you will also get dirt trapped between and behind the locking rings, making the ATV pretty much useless on the trails where speeds are higher.
+The whole bike will vibrate increasingly more violently as you catch speed.

 To get the balancing back to an acceptable level, you may need to completely dismount the tire from the wheel for a thorough cleaning before you put it all together again.

 Remember to use the specified torque when tightening the bolts on the locking ring.
-This is crucial to get a good result and a mistake that many new beadlock owners have to learn the hard way.
+This is crucial to get a good result and a mistake that many new beadlock owners must learn the hard way.

 Beadlocks do require more maintenance than conventional rims.

-Except for cleaning when things get stuffed with debris, you need to make sure the locking bolts are properly tightened to the specified torque at all times.
-Ideally, you should go over each wheel before every other time you go out to ride.
+Except for cleaning when things get stuffed with debris, you must always ensure the locking bolts are correctly tightened to the specified torque.
+Ideally, it would be best if you went over each wheel every other time you go out to ride.

-Failing to do so will result in bolts coming loose and falling off, one by one.
+Failing to do so will result in bolts coming loose and falling off individually.

-There are many different variations of the beadlock wheel available on the market today.
-The most common type is where locking rings are fitted to only the outside of the wheel.
+Many variations of the beadlock wheel are available on the market today.
+The most common type is where locking rings are only fitted to the wheel’s outside.

 This is because the outside bead of the tire is much more prone to involuntary de-beading than the bead on the inside.